 Soon more concessions sprang up including restaurants, curio shops, and photo stands.
 Toward the end of the century Fred W. Swanton, considered one of the greatest promoters and entrepreneurs of his time, laid plans for a casino and boardwalk, a Coney Island of the West.

 Links to more Santa Cruz Beach Boardwalk history:

 A Century by the Sea

 The Santa Cruz Beach Boardwalk: A Century by the Sea, is a 164-page book filled with interesting facts, stories, and hundreds of photographs from the Boardwalk’s colorful past.
 Available at your local bookstore or at the beautiful Millions of Memories store on the Boardwalk.

 100 Years, Millions of Memories DVD

 Our 90-minute documentary is filled with rare film footage, vintage photographs, and heartfelt interviews that capture the Santa Cruz Beach Boardwalk’s enduring appeal to children of all ages.
 Available at the beautiful Millions of Memories store on the Boardwalk.

 Take a walk through Boardwalk history on the second floor of Neptune's Kingdom.
 The free exhibit includes photographs from the Boardwalk’s first 100 years and antique arcade games restored on the TV program American Restoration.

 Take a walk through Boardwalk history.
 Our free Historic Walking Tour brochure includes points of interest and fun facts about the Santa Cruz Beach Boardwalk and Cocoanut Grove plus locations of 18 interpretive signs displayed throughout the park.

-The Historic Walking Tour brochure is available in the Historium, on the 2nd floor of Neptune’s Kingdom or click here to download.
+The Historic Walking Tour brochure is available in the Historium, or click here to download.